CosmicMind/domainjs/README.md

 console.log(user.email.domainAddress) // "domain.com"
 ```

-Value Objects are great for parameter passing, letting the function handler know that it is using a
+Value Objects are great for parameter passing and letting the function know that it is using a
 valid value.
 For example:

 ```typescript